szunami/blog-1/2017-01-25-computers-are-hard.html.md

 before I lost contact, I don’t think I’ll be able to do that this time.

-I tried to continue self-hosting, from my apartment in Utah, but Comcast’s routers are significantly less friendly to this than AT&amp;T’s are.
+I tried to continue self-hosting, from my apartment in Utah, but Comcast’s routers are significantly less friendly to this than AT&T’s are.
 I struggled for a few days, gave up, and am now violating my principles and renting a small server instance from DigitalOcean.

 I don’t get very much traffic other than robots, but from watching the server